Baillie Henderson Hospital: History

 Browne House and Whishaw House were erected between 1917 and 1919 to the west of Wards 4 and D as a pair of male and female ward buildings providing additional accommodation for patients needing comparatively less supervision.
 The buildings were part of the second stage of development of the hospital complex during Ellerton's period in office and were sited east–west facing the grounds and views.

-They were constructed as two storey masonry buildings with projecting gabled wings at each end and a larger central projecting gabled wing with bay window to both levels.
-The ground floor comprised a large, central dining room, sitting room, dormitory, scullery, lavatories, bathroom and stores were built in a one storey annexe at the rear of the dining room centred between two semi detached masonry stairwells.
+They were constructed as two-storey masonry buildings with projecting gabled wings at each end and a larger central projecting gabled wing with bay window to both levels.
+The ground floor comprised a large, central dining room, sitting room, dormitory, scullery, lavatories, bathroom and stores were built in a one-storey annexe at the rear of the dining room centred between two semi detached masonry stairwells.
 The first floor comprised three large open dormitories.

 Description

-The substantial two storey buildings with corrugated iron roofs have red-brown face brickwork to first floor level and rough-cast render above relieved with contrasting lintels and multi-paned sash and frame windows.
+The substantial two-storey buildings with corrugated iron roofs have red-brown face brickwork to first floor level and rough-cast render above relieved with contrasting lintels and multi-paned sash and frame windows.
 The projecting central wing on the front elevations was finished on both levels with rough cast render relieved with contrasting quoining, banding, copings and lintels.
 Two storey timber verandahs provided the infill between the projecting wings of the front elevation.

-The single storey annexe at the rear of Browne House has been replaced by a large two storey masonry addition constructed c.
+The single storey annexe at the rear of Browne House has been replaced by a large two-storey masonry addition constructed c.
 1970 and another single storey semi detached masonry wing with skillion roof has been added to the western end of the north elevation.

 Whishaw House remains relatively intact including early bathroom and linen areas on the ground floor.
-The dining room is currently used for recreation for patients and the first floor is vacant.
+The dining room is currently used for recreation for patients and therapeutic groups, which is run by Darling Downs Health Service Rehab and Recovery who also occupies the first floor.

 James House and Hill House

 History

 James House and Hill House (also known as Tuke Annexe) were constructed between 1915 and 1917 as complementary admission wards and formed part of Ellerton's building program.
 These buildings continued to follow the symmetrical layout of the site but are set further away from the central axis on the outskirts of the recreation ground which they overlook.
 They were a result of Ellerton's desire to provide more suitable accommodation for patients and provide more privacy and views.
-The buildings housed 10 patients in single rooms with bathroom in the western wing, a dormitory of 12 beds with bath rooms in the eastern wing, central sitting and dining rooms with bay windows opening onto a verandah over looking the recreation ground and semi detached kitchen and store.
+The buildings housed 10 patients in single rooms with bathroom in the western wing, a dormitory of 12 beds with bath rooms in the eastern wing, central sitting and dining rooms with bay windows opening onto a verandah overlooking the recreation ground and semi detached kitchen and store.